 Did you know that tea will also help reduce your risk of diabetes-related cataracts?
 Drinking herbal tea throughout the day will help you relax and decompress and it will also counter the symptoms of cataracts, which include clouded vision, eye pain, and redness in the eye.

-The top herbal teas to treat diabetes-related cataracts are green tea, ginkgo biloba tea, rosemary tea and mint tea.
+The top herbal teas to treat diabetes-related cataracts are green tea, ginkgo biloba tea, rosemary tea, and mint tea.
 For best results, you’ll want to consume three to four cups of herbal tea a day.
+It’s a simple and hydrating way to prevent cloudy vision.

 4. Try Bilberry Extract

-Bilberries in their berry form are rarely found in North America, but the benefits of them are just too good to pass up.
+Bilberries in their berry form are rarely found in North America, but their benefits are just too good to pass up.
 If you can’t get your hands on the actual berries, bilberry extract will get the job done.

-When cataracts cloud the lens it makes seeing at night very difficult.
-Light is not entering your eyes the way it should be and can cause the appearance of halos around light sources at night.
-This can cause flash blindness, leaving you temporary blinded.
+Cataracts make seeing at night very difficult.
+Light can’t enter your eyes the way it should be able to and can cause the appearance of halos around light sources at night.
+This can cause flash blindness, leaving you temporarily blinded.
 If that were to happen while driving, you’d be in trouble.
+It’s just one more reason to prevent cloudy vision at all costs.

 Bilberry extract can help to reduce the halo effect and increase your ability to see at night.
 British pilots in World War II regularly ate bilberry jam to help them see while flying at night!